radius-project/bicep-types-aws/artifacts/bicep/aws/aws.networkmanager/default/types.md

 ### Properties
 * **Key**: string (Required): The key name of the tag.
 You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
 You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
 * **Value**: string (Required): The value for the tag.
 You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
 You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

+## Tag
+### Properties
+* **Key**: string (Required): The key name of the tag.
+You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
+* **Value**: string (Required): The value for the tag.
+You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

+## Tag
+### Properties
+* **Key**: string (Required): The key name of the tag.
+You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
+* **Value**: string (Required): The value for the tag.
+You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

+## Tag
+### Properties
+* **Key**: string (Required): The key name of the tag.
+You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
+* **Value**: string (Required): The value for the tag.
+You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

+## Tag
+### Properties
+* **Key**: string (Required): The key name of the tag.
+You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
+* **Value**: string (Required): The value for the tag.
+You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

+## Tag
+### Properties
+* **Key**: string (Required): The key name of the tag.
+You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
+* **Value**: string (Required): The value for the tag.
+You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

+## Tag
+### Properties
+* **Key**: string (Required): The key name of the tag.
+You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
+* **Value**: string (Required): The value for the tag.
+You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

+## Tag
+### Properties
+* **Key**: string (Required): The key name of the tag.
+You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
+* **Value**: string (Required): The value for the tag.
+You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

+## Tag
+### Properties
+* **Key**: string (Required): The key name of the tag.
+You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
+* **Value**: string (Required): The value for the tag.
+You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

+## Tag
+### Properties
+* **Key**: string (Required): The key name of the tag.
+You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
+* **Value**: string (Required): The value for the tag.
+You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

+## Tag
+### Properties
+* **Key**: string (Required): The key name of the tag.
+You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
+* **Value**: string (Required): The value for the tag.
+You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

+## VpcOptions
+### Properties
+* **ApplianceModeSupport**: bool: Indicates whether to enable ApplianceModeSupport Support for Vpc Attachment.
+Valid Values: true | false
+* **Ipv6Support**: bool: Indicates whether to enable Ipv6 Support for Vpc Attachment.
+Valid Values: enable | disable